Ken Avery begins his 20th year as Gardener.

 At the Board meeting following the annual meeting, new officers elected were: Alexander Dean, President; John Murtfeldt, Vice President; Jean Chamberlain, Secretary; Bruce Hooper, Treasurer.

-Lynn and Pat Deweese continued the duties of editor of the Fringed Gentian™.
+Lynn and Pat Deweese continued the duties of editors of The Fringed Gentian™.

-During the Spring, the Friends received a support donation from Dorothy Binder, one of our founding members and second President.
-She was residing in California ever since 1971 and this was noted in the Summer newsletter (Vol. 26 No.3).
+During the spring, the Friends received a support donation from Dorothy Binder, one of our founding members and second President.
+She was residing in California ever since 1971 and this was noted in the Summer newsletter (Vol. 26 No. 3).
 She passed away in 1980.

 In the Variety section of the Minneapolis Star on Aug.
 29, 1978, Caroline Young wrote an article titled "Plants had it made in tall elms' shade" in which she interviewed Ken Avery about the effect of the loss of elms to Dutch Elm Disease.
 By this time the Garden had loss all but 10 of its more than 175 American Elms, and Ken re-told the story of how that loss was changing the Garden.
 In the photo he is holding a Groundnut, a plant not found in the forest area of the Garden until the canopy of elm was eliminated.
 Now, the plants favoring shade were not doing so well.
 One of his remarks in the article was: